the-data-center/Who-Lives/2020/SQLWhoLivesMarkdown2020.md

 cores.[^14]

-The share of commuters in New Orleans using public transportation declined sharply from 13 percent in 2000 to 5 percent in 2020, while the share in Jefferson Parish has fallen from 2 percent in 2000, to 1 percent of commuters using public transportation in 2020.
+The share of commuters in New Orleans using public transportation declined sharply from 13 percent in 2000 to 5 percent in 2019, while the share in Jefferson Parish has fallen from 2 percent in 2000, to 1 percent of commuters using public transportation in 2019.
 But the share of bike commuters in New Orleans rose to 3 percent.
-An analysis of 2017 ACS data found that New Orleans had the the fifth highest share of bike commuting of the largest 70 cities nationwide.[^15] Meanwhile, the metro share of carpoolers fell from 15 percent in 2000 to 10 percent in 2020, as did the Orleans Parish share from 16 percent to 10 percent.
+An analysis of 2017 ACS data found that New Orleans had the fifth highest share of bike commuting of the largest 70 cities nationwide.[^15] Meanwhile, the metro share of carpoolers fell from 15 percent in 2000 to 10 percent in 2019, as did the Orleans Parish share from 16 percent to 10 percent.

 The percentage of workers who commute by driving alone has increased within the metro region since 2000 from 73 percent to 77 percent, driven by a 60 to 67 percent rise in Orleans Parish.
-This goes against the national trend, where the share driving alone remained steady between 2000 and 2020 and where public transit use has also remained steady.
+This goes against the national trend, where the share driving alone remained steady between 2000 and 2019 and where public transit use has also remained steady.

 <img src="http://www.datacenterresearch.org/a/wp-content/uploads/2021/07/commute-1.png" style="display: block; margin: auto;" />